Find the answers to some of our most commonly asked questions by selecting a category below.

 For quantities greater than 2 gallons, or commercial customers, see Hazardous Waste Drop-off Centers.

 Hazardous waste items are NOT allowed in the garbage.
 For information on disposing hazardous wastes from your business, please visit the King County Hazardous Waste website.
-Small businesses can find additional information on the flyer below.
+Find out if your small business is eligible to receive free hazardous waste disposal.
+Find additional information on the flyer below.